Dhyoga/Grub-Theme-Dark-Souls/README.md

 # Grub Theme - Dark Souls

 This theme is set for a resultion of 1920x1080.
-You can adjust

 ## Installation